darkalemanbr/MagmaGrimDawnToolkit/README.md

 ## What works?
 * GDLib: implemented methods are working, but expect all sorts of bugs!
 * GD Explorer: working.
-Can open ARC v3 files, list and rename its entries.
+Can open ARC v3 files, list, rename and extract its entries.
 Also expect many bugs!